php-dev-br/laravel-doc-pt-br/mocking.md

             Notification::assertNotSentTo(
                 [$user], AnotherNotification::class
             );

-            // Assert a notification was sent via Notification::route() method...
-            Notification::assertSentTo(
-                new AnonymousNotifiable, OrderShipped::class
-            );
         }
     }

 <a name="queue-fake"></a>
 ## Queue Fake

 As an alternative to mocking, you may use the `Queue` facade's `fake` method to prevent jobs from being queued.
 You may then assert that jobs were pushed to the queue and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php